brianshumate/ansible-jepsen/README.md

 None

-## Example Playbook
+## Examples

+What you'll find in the `examples` directory:

+* `debian` The default hosts inventory file
+* `jepsen_init.yml` example playbook containing all tasks
+* `Vagrantfile` example Vagrantfile for 6 1GB RAM nodes; 1 controller, 5 test

-An example playbook, `jespsen_init.yml` is available in the `examples` directory and can be executed like this:
+The example playbook, `jespsen_init.yml` can be executed like this against any 6 arbitrary hosts running Debian 8:

 ```
 ansible-playbook -i $HOSTS jepsen_init.yml